 A few others said they would go, too.
 Henri found, to his dismay, that he said he would go as well.

 “Dude-cha!”
-Lucas said, as he walked over to Henri.
+Lukas said, as he walked over to Henri.
 “Seriously?”

-Henri, now in it for a penny and a pound, plus his pride, confirmed with a nod.
+Henri, now in it for a penny and the pound, plus his pride, confirmed with a nod.